2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): The derivation of system (Em) from 2D inviscid Boussinesq equations and the 3D axisymmetric Euler equations

+\begin{remark} We call \eqref{eq:Em} the unified system (Em).
+Thus (E1) stands for 2D inviscid Boussinesq equations and (E2) stands for 3D axisymmetric Euler equations.
+They differ only by a numerical coefficient $m$ in two places. \end{remark}

-\begin{remark} Inspection of ~\eqref{eq:E1} shows that if the initial data for $\{u,v,g,p\}$ are symmetric in both $r$ and $z$, then the PDE system preserves these symmetries.
-In this sense, ~\eqref{eq:E1} may be regarded as posed on $\R^2$. \end{remark}
+\begin{remark} From the inspection of \eqref{eq:Em}, we notice that if the initial conditions for $\{u,v,g,p\}$ are symmetric in $(r,z)$, then the PDE system preserves these symmetry properties.
+In this sense, we regard~\eqref{eq:Em} as being defined on $\R^2$. \end{remark}